Austria victim theory: Historical background

-After a short period of unity (1918–1920), people did not recognise themselves as a nation but divided up into three armed enemy camps: the working class, led by the social democrats; the conservative Catholics, led by the governing Christian Social Party and the Catholic Church; and supporters of unification with Germany.
-In 1933, the conservative leader Engelbert Dollfuss dissolved parliament, drove social democrats from power structures, banned communists and Nazis and installed a one-party authoritarian rule of a right-wing trend.
+After a short period of unity (1918–1920), people did not recognize themselves as a nation but divided into three armed enemy camps: the working class, led by the social democrats; the conservative Catholics, led by the governing Christian Social Party and the Catholic Church; and supporters of unification with Germany.
+In 1933, the conservative leader Engelbert Dollfuss dissolved parliament, drove social democrats from power structures, banned communists and Nazis, and installed a one-party authoritarian rule with a right-wing trend.
 In February 1934 the conflict developed into a civil war, which resulted in the defeat of the left-wing forces.
 In July, National Socialist sympathisers rebelled and killed Dollfuss but failed in their attempt to seize power.
 From March 11 to 13, 1938, the Austrian state fell under the pressure of Nazi Germany and Austrian National Socialists.
-The vast majority of Austrians supported the annexation by Germany.
+The vast majority of Austrians supported annexation by Germany.
 Only some solitary pieces of evidence show public rejection or even indifference to the Anschluss, mainly in rural areas.
 Although there were about half-a-million people in the capital, including thousands of Jews, Mischlings and political opponents, with reasons to fear Nazi repressions, there was no active resistance to the Anschluss.

-Austrian Germans favoured the advent of strong power capable of preventing another civil war and negating the humiliating Treaty of Saint-Germain-en-Laye, rather than the specific unification with the northern neighbour.
+Austrian Germans favored the advent of strong power capable of preventing another civil war and negating the humiliating Treaty of Saint-Germain-en-Laye, rather than the specific unification with the northern neighbor.
 Nearly all Austrians expected that the new regime would quickly restore a standard of living like that before the Great Depression.
 Most of the population also awaited a "solution" of the odious Jewish question.
-Anti-Semitism, as one of the national strains, flourished in Austria more than in any other German-speaking land: since 1920, parties with openly anti-Semitic manifestos had been ruling the country.
-Pogroms starting in Vienna and Innsbruck during the Anschluss were organised not by Hitler's agents but by the Austrians themselves.
-According to eyewitnesses' accounts, they exceeded similar acts in Germany in the level of cruelty and the scale of involvement of local townspeople.
-In May 1938, spontaneous violence changed into an organised "Aryanisation", the planned confiscation of Jewish assets in favour of the German government and manufacturers.
-For instance, no Jews owned any property in Linz after riots and "Aryanisation".
-The primary German was then not to create a Holocaust in Austria but to force Jews to emigrate from Germany.
-From 1938 to 1941, about 126,000 or 135,000 Jews escaped from Austria, nearly 15,000 of whom shortly perished in German-occupied countries.
+Antisemitism, as one of the national strains, flourished in Austria more than in any other German-speaking land: since 1920, parties with openly antisemitic manifestos had been ruling the country.
+Pogroms starting in Vienna and Innsbruck during the Anschluss were organized not by Hitler's agents but by the Austrians themselves.
+According to eyewitness accounts, they exceeded similar acts in Germany in the level of cruelty and the scale of involvement of local townspeople.
+In May 1938, spontaneous violence changed into an organized "Aryanization", the planned confiscation of Jewish assets in favor of the German government and manufacturers.
+For instance, no Jews owned any property in Linz after riots and "Aryanization".
+The primary goal at that time was not to create a Holocaust in Austria but to force Jews to emigrate from Germany.
+From 1938 to 1941, about 126,000 or 135,000 Jews escaped from Austria, nearly 15,000 of whom perished in German-occupied countries.
 Starting with the Dollfuss-Schuschnigg regime and after that wave of emigration, Austria forever lost its scientific schools of physics, law, economy, Viennese school of psychoanalysis and Werkbund architects.
-However, apart from emigration, there was from 1933 to 1937 was an influx of refugees from Germany.
+However, apart from emigration, there was from 1933 to 1937 an influx of refugees from Germany.